 BSA 16-18 is a drama school at diploma level with a professional ethos and rigorous approach.

-You’ll share a building with the BA Acting students and so will be immersed in the drama school environment and you’ll be fast tracked to a recall stage audition for either the BSA Acting for Screen or the Acting for Stage and Screen courses.
+You’ll share a building with the BA Acting students and so will be immersed in the drama school environment and you’ll be fast tracked to a recall stage audition for any of our BA acting courses.

-We have an enviable record of helping our students secure places at top drama schools and we currently have ex BSA students at Guildhall School of Music and Drama, Royal Central School of Speech and Drama, Bristol Old Vic Theatre School, Rose Bruford College, Manchester School of Theatre, Arts Ed, Mountview Academy of Theatre Arts, Drama Studio London and our own BSA degree courses.
+We have an enviable record of helping our students secure places at top drama schools and we currently have ex BSA students at Guildhall School of Music and Drama, Royal Central School of Speech and Drama, Bristol Old Vic Theatre School, Rose Bruford College, Manchester School of Theatre, Arts Ed, Mountview Academy of Theatre Arts, Drama Studio London, Royal Welsh College of Music and Drama and our own BSA degree courses.

-Throughout the first year you’ll take acting class in which you explore the core acting system of Stanislavski.
+Throughout the first year you’ll have Acting classes in which you explore the core acting system of Stanislavski.
 During the class you work on scenes from contemporary plays, building your skills in script analysis, understanding the building blocks of character and exploring truthful character in action.
 You also make an in-depth study of the acting exercises developed by Uta Hagen.
 Uta Hagen was one of the great acting teachers of the 20th Century and her seminal book Respect for Acting is a handbook for the course.

 Alongside acting you take voice and movement classes each week to develop your skills.
 In voice you explore the techniques that underpin strong vocal support, use of breath, articulation and resonance.
 You learn how to employ a wide range of vocal dynamics to voice character and to be able to project in a variety of theatre spaces.
-Movement class focuses on training the body as an actor’s instrument.
-You study Laban and the system of analysing and developing technical movement language and the relationship between space and dynamics.
-This system helps the actor create characters with strong physical lives.
+Movement class focuses on training the body as an actor’s instrument and the relationship between space and dynamics to create characters with strong physical lives.